SeokLeeUS/behavioral_cloning/README.md

 model.add(Dropout(0.2)) # overfitting
 ```

-The model was trained and validated on different data sets to ensure that the model was not overfitting.
+The model was trained and validated by different data sets to ensure that the model was not overfitting.

 ```sh
 batch_size=32